 The Michigan Learning Channel is available on a variety of platforms with the goal of being accessible to as many Michigan families as possible.
 The channel launched for some of Michigan on January 4, 2021 and is now available online and on all six of Michigan’s PBS stations.

 - Broadcast Television: All of Michigan’s PBS stations are now live over the air.
 You will need to rescan your TV to receive the channel.
 To access the broadcast channel, viewers will need a television and a basic digital antenna, which is available at most retailers for less than $10.
-The channel is not yet available through cable or satellite providers.
+The channel is not yet available through statewide cable or satellite providers, but can be found in the regions listed below.

 Alpena Channel 6.4